 - Divorce - you have divorced and need to remove your former spouse entirely.

 - Death of your spouse - you left a substantial portion of individually owned property to your deceased spouse and need to revise the beneficiaries.

-- Death of a child - you left an share of your estate to a now deceased child and need to remove him/her as a beneficiary.
+- Death of a child - you left a share of your estate to a now-deceased child and need to remove him/her as a beneficiary.

 - Increase or decrease in wealth - you may have acquired more assets over time or lost substantial savings due to a failed economy.

-- Contributions - you may have a passion towards specific causes and wish to provide a charitable donation after your death.
+- Contributions - you may have a passion for specific causes and wish to provide a charitable donation after your death.

 - Relocation - you have moved to another state with different laws governing wills or trusts.